icsalgado/tecnicoInformaticaParaInternet_CPA/README.md

 <!--Descrição do repositório-->
 ## O que vais encontrar por aqui...
-> A intenção é compartilhar o conteúdo abordado e praticado durante os 3 semetres do curso.<br>Sendo assim, não se pode tomar como verdade absoluta as anotações feitas tão pouco os exercicos desenvolvidos, aliás a verdade absoluta nem é algo que devemos procurar!<br>A idéia aqui é incentivar e que sabe ajudar outros que como eu, buscam trilhar este caminho.<br>Então, explore com cuidade e tente entender o contexto se for usar alguma coisa presente aqui neste repositório.<br>Bons estudos!!!
+> A intenção é compartilhar o conteúdo abordado e praticado durante os 3 semetres do curso.<br>Sendo assim, não se pode tomar como verdade absoluta as anotações feitas tão pouco os exercicos desenvolvidos, aliás a verdade absoluta nem é algo que devemos procurar!<br>A idéia aqui é incentivar e quem sabe ajudar outros que como eu, buscam trilhar este caminho.<br>Então, explore com cuidado e tente entender o contexto se for usar alguma coisa presente aqui neste repositório.<br>Bons estudos!!!

 ## What you’ll find around here...
 > The intention is to share the content covered and practiced during the 3 stages of the course.<br>The idea here is to encourage and help those who seek to walk this path.<br>So, explore carefully and try to understand the context if you are going to use something present here in this repository.<br>Good studies!!!